-After an automobile accident, you may seek compensation for post-traumatic stress disorder (PTSD).
-Additional related costs, including those for physical therapy, prescription drugs, and mental health treatments, may also be covered by damages.
+After a serious automobile accident, you may seek damages for post-traumatic stress disorder (PTSD).
+Related costs, including those for physical therapy, prescription drugs, and mental health treatments, may also be recoverable damages in your case.

-There is no standard compensation sum since post-traumatic stress disorder following auto accidents is experienced differently by each individual.
-Your settlement amount is influenced by how your PTSD presents itself as well as the symptoms you have.
+Since each person experiences post-traumatic stress disorder following auto accidents differently, there is no standard compensation amount.
+Your settlement amount is influenced by how your PTSD presents itself, as well as the symptoms you have.

-Compensation for PTSD may also be included in a settlement, along with other elements like pain and suffering.
-Evaluating a number of factors is necessary to estimate a possible recovery amount.
+Compensation for PTSD could be included in a settlement, along with other elements like pain and suffering.
+Evaluating several factors is necessary before estimating a possible recovery amount.

 A settlement or jury award is never guaranteed in any claim.
-However, if the PTSD condition is supported by strong expert testimony in these situations, there may be significant settlements.
+However, if the PTSD condition is supported by strong expert testimony in these situations, you could obtain a substantial amount.

 For a free legal consultation, call 866-499-8989

-Despite the physical and mental repercussions of an accident, insurance adjusters will work tirelessly to reject a claim and keep more money in their company’s pocket.
-In the eyes of the insurance adjuster, PTSD is sometimes simple to ignore because there isn’t any obvious bodily harm.
+Despite an accident’s physical and mental repercussions, insurance adjusters will work tirelessly to reject the claim and keep more money in their company’s pocket.
+In the eyes of the insurance adjuster, PTSD is sometimes easy to ignore because there isn’t any obvious bodily harm.

-The burden of this strain is unfairly placed on PTSD victims because insurance adjusters are constantly on the lookout for medical fraud.
-Any discrepancies in your medical history may give the insurance company cause to reject your claim.
+The burden of proof is placed on people living with PTSD because insurance adjusters are constantly on the lookout for medical fraud.
+Any discrepancies in your medical history may give the insurer a reason to reject your claim.
 Unfortunately, the expense of treating PTSD isn’t as easily overlooked.

-There are always numerous factors that can impact a settlement for a car accident.
-Your role in the crash and the physical injuries you sustained are the primary factors considered in car accident claims.
+Specifics in your case can impact your car accident settlement.
+Your role in the crash and the injuries you sustained are the primary factors to be considered in your claim.

-In general, the more severe your physical injuries are, the more your financial recovery should typically be.
+The more severe your physical injuries are, the greater your financial recovery should be.
 For example, an injury victim who lost a limb in a car crash is likely to collect more than someone who suffered a broken wrist.

-Despite the fact that PTSD is a hidden brain injury, its negative repercussions can be severe and real as physical wounds.
-A personal injury attorney may be able to assist you to obtain just compensation for PTSD as a result of your auto accident.
+Even though PTSD is a hidden injury, its negative repercussions can be as severe and real as physical wounds.
+A personal injury attorney may be able to assist you in obtaining fair compensation for this life-altering condition.